 "Top notch service and food quality is always our goal, as is continuous improvement.
-I strive not only to make delicious meals, but to do whatever it takes to make sure our residents feel cared for in a personal and dignified manor--including creating a special menu for a recent 90th birthday party we arranged with a resident's family.
+I strive not only to make delicious meals, but to do whatever it takes to make sure our residents feel cared for in a personal and dignified manner--including creating a special menu for a recent 90th birthday party we arranged with a resident's family.
 They were so grateful for our thoughtfulness and for how happy it made him.
 I also love to bake from scratch, something our residents really enjoy and appreciate."

 Wellness Director: Julie Bowen